communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 - [ ] Compliance Reviewer: clicking a Commitment Summary shows me the Applications which constitute it

-- [ ] Funding Delivery Designer: I can edit Guidance Notes
+- [x] Funding Delivery Designer: I can edit Guidance Notes

-- [ ] Applicant: I can see guidance notes for each Building Block
+- [x] Applicant: I can see guidance notes for each Commitment

+- [ ] Tidy up the Application form

+- [ ] Apply at least some basic styling to the UI app and the Dashboard

 ### Iceboxed